 To enroll in the program, JMHS students should visit jmhs.com/academics/ecore-college-courses/.
 An official high school transcript and SAT or ACT scores will be required.

 eCore is a program of the University System of Georgia (USG), in which affiliate institutions collaborate to offer general education courses to their students in an online setting. eCore courses are taught fully online in both 16-week and 8-week formats.
-Course credits earned through eCore are awarded by the student’s affiliate home institution and are transferable within the USG as well as to other regionally accredited institutions.
+Course credits earned through eCore are awarded by the student’s affiliate home institution and are transferable within the USG as well as to other nationally accredited institutions.
 For more information, visit ecore.usg.edu.